Jonathan Bergmann

-Jon (Jonathan) Bergmann is a chemistry and physics teacher and one of the developers of the "flipped classroom" model of teaching along with fellow chemistry teacher Aaron Sams.
+Jon (Jonathan) Bergmann is an American chemistry and physics teacher and one of the developers of the "flipped classroom" model of teaching along with fellow chemistry teacher Aaron Sams.
 Although already noted for his teaching, Bergmann decided to "flip" what students did in his classes, watching video lectures at home and doing exercises (homework) in class under supervision.
 He and Sams not only found that grades went up, they also found time for other types of activities, which Bergmann states is more important than the videos.
 Bergmann has since become the lead technology facilitator for a school in Illinois and has worked to promote the models speaking at schools, universities, and more both in the United States and abroad.
 He currently teaches science at a private high school in the suburbs on the West side of Houston, Texas.

 Personal life

 Jon Bergmann graduated from both the University of Oregon State and the University of Colorado Denver School of Education and Human Development in 1991 with his masters in Educational Technology.

 "Jon and his wife make their home in Houston Texas and have three grown children."